Can you meet my other photographic needs?

 What format do you supply photographs in?

 I will supply to suit your needs, but generally your photographs are provided as 16-bit uncompressed tiff files and 8-bit compressed jpeg files at full resolution via a cloud based distribution system.
-I can also provide web-optimised versions of your photographs at no extra cost.

 Does it have to be good weather for you to shoot?